 Studying international relations in London itself is an important part of your learning experience.
-Our long-standing association with the Royal Institute of International Affairs, Chatham House (including members of the IRPL programme who are Associate Fellows), is another strength of the degree.
+Our long-standing association with the Royal Institute of International Affairs, Chatham House is another strength of the degree.

 Prospective careers

 We aim to empower our graduates to become leaders in their communities, domestically and internationally.
 This programme will give you a strong awareness of different perspectives in global politics, together with a high level of competence in research, presentation and negotiation.
 Previous alumni have progressed to roles in: